almogShenkar/CafeAppServer/README.md

 # CafeAppServer - Final project 2018 - Shenkar

-Restful API for Little-cafe Student-app and Cafeteria-app.
+Restful API for "Little-cafe": Student-app and Cafeteria-app.
-The API support all clients requests - Student-app and Cafeteria-app.
+The API supports all clients requests - Student-app and Cafeteria-app.
 * Online-remote-orderering.
 * Manage all incoming orders.
-* Compute available time for a new order
+* Compute available time for new order.
-* Cafeteria reports
+* Cafeteria reports.
-* Users signup/login
+* Users signup/login.

-And More.
+And More...

 ## Getting Started